vanus-labs/vanus-connect/connectors/specification.md

 and if isn't, sink should respond an error to requester.

 ## Configuration
-each connector will have to config files:
+each connector will have 2 config files:
-- config.json: including all properties of connector needs, except the secret information.
+- **config.json**: including all properties of connector needs, except the secret information.
-- secret.json: any sensitive property。
+- **secret.json**: any sensitive property。

 ## Deploy
-each connector should provide 3 methods to deploy:
+each connector should provide 3 methods to run:
-- docker: how to run connector in a docker engine.
+- **docker**: how to run connector in a docker engine.
-- k8s: how to run connector in k8s cluster.
+- **k8s**: how to run connector in k8s cluster.
-- vsctl: the connector should be integrated with vance operator, and it can be run by `vsctl` command.
+- **vsctl**: the connector should be integrated with vance operator, and it can be run by `vsctl` command.

 These already included in [templates](templates/README.md), whose 'how to use' section has been displayed it.